jobtech-openplatforms/openplatforms-overview/README.md

 This is where the code for the central system of Open Platforms resides.
 There are three units of deployable functionality:

 * *Gigdata API -*
-The API-endpoint can be found here: [gigdata-api.openplatforms.org](https://gigdata-api.openplatforms.org/).
+The API-endpoint can be found here: [openplatforms-gigdata-api-test.jobtechdev.se](https://openplatforms-gigdata-api-test.jobtechdev.se) (NOTE! test environment).
 This is the api used by applications (data consumers) that want to integrate with Open Platforms.
 * *Platform Data fetcher -*
 The background service that is responsible for scheduling and performing data fetches for the connected users on the connected platforms.
 Includes functionality for notifying relevant applications of changes in the data.